emtreila/js-heroes-node/tasks/task-2-dynamic-routes-query-params.md

 2. **Validate input**: Always validate and sanitize user input from query parameters
 3. **Default values**: Provide sensible defaults for optional parameters
 4. **URL encoding**: Query parameter values are automatically URL-decoded by Express
+5. **Document in Swagger**: Always add query parameters to your Swagger annotations - users can then test them directly in Swagger UI!

 ## Next Steps